thekalinga/thekalinga.in/_posts/2020-12-21-aikms-rebuting-lies-of-indian-govt/2020-12-21-aikms-rebuting-lies-of-indian-govt.md

 ![{{page.title}}](farmers-hen.png){:.featured-image.img-fluid.margin-auto}

 **NOTE:** _This is a mirror of reply published by farmer's union to counter the deliberate lies of Indian Govt led by Narendra Modi.
 I took liberty of re-posting this in accessible manner.
-Link to original document is available at the bottom._
+Link to the original document is available at the end of the article._

 ## Background

-Indian Govt led by BJP recently passed 3 farm laws that affect millions of farmer with no consulation.
+Indian Govt led by BJP recently passed 3 farm laws that affect millions of farmer with no consultation.
 The goal of these laws is to destroy the protections most Indian farmers previously had & to pave way for corporate take over of Indian farming market.
 It passed these unconstitutional laws in an [illegal & undemocratic manner](https://www.youtube.com/watch?v=8Uiquk0N1mU).